francis-clairicia/EasyNetwork/docs/source/howto/serializers.rst

 :meth:`~.AbstractIncrementalPacketSerializer.incremental_serialize` must be a :term:`generator` function
 (or at least return a :term:`generator iterator`) that yields all the parts of the serialized packet.
+It must also add any useful metadata to help :meth:`~.AbstractIncrementalPacketSerializer.incremental_deserialize` find the end of the packet.

 .. literalinclude:: ../_include/examples/howto/serializers/incremental_serializer/example2.py
    :pyobject: MyJSONSerializer.incremental_serialize